ironpeakservices/ironpeak.be/content/blog/big-sur-t2rminator.md

 1. Installing profiles is not longer possible via CLI, requiring graphical confirmation in System Settings or a full MDM enrollment.
 This will prevent malware installing malicious profiles for persistence or security degradation like disabling the firewall.

-2. Signed System Volumes (SSV) on your boot disk **and the T2 with bridgeOS 5** ensure files on the filesystem are checked for integrity on boot.
+2. Signed System Volumes (SSV) on your boot disk **and the T2** ensure files on the filesystem are checked for integrity on boot.
 Only a valid *snapshot* of your system volume is mounted instead of a full copy which is mounted read-only.

+3. bridgeOS 5 which is installed with Big Sure is based on iOS 14 and will include all security enhacements of it.
+Checkm8 and blackbird remain unable to be fixed, but are now scoped in damage to just that boot of the T2

-3. Kernel extensions are now supposed to be installed as System Extensions which run in user-space.
+4. Kernel extensions are now supposed to be installed as System Extensions which run in user-space.
 Kernel & System extensions are also stored in a read-only portion in memory.

-4. Modifications to the root certificate store now require graphical Administrator3 approval.
+5. Modifications to the root certificate store now require graphical Administrator3 approval.

 And most probably more that didn't reach the news yet.
 More to come!